Exam Board – AQA

-Entry requirements – GCSE grade 6 in combined science or physics, grade 5 in English and grade 6 in maths
+Entry requirements – Grade 6-6 in combined science or grade 6 in physics and grade 6 in biology or chemistry.
+Grade 5 in English language and grade 6 in maths.

 Practical investigations, group discussions and mathematical work led by an enthusiastic team of staff will teach you analytical and problem solving skills through exciting and challenging learning experiences.